rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 ### <a name="unit-testing"></a> Writing Unit Tests

-In ballerina all the unit test cases should be in the same package and the naming convention is as follows,
+In ballerina, all the unit test cases should be in the same package and the naming convention is as follows,
 * Test files should contain _test.bal suffix.
 * Test functions should contain test prefix.
   * e.g.: testAddEmployee()

-This guide contain unit test cases in the respective folders.
+This guide contains unit test cases in the respective folders.
 Please find them in the git repo

 ## <a name="deploying-the-scenario"></a> Deployment